Watch Hill Castle

-Watch Hill Castle (also known as Yarwood Castle, Castle Hill, and Bowdon Watch) is a medieval motte-and-bailey on the boundary of Bowdon and Dunham Massey, Greater Manchester, England.
-It is a scheduled monument.
-The castle is located north of the River Bollin and south of a deep ravine.
+Watch Hill Castle (also known as Yarwood Castle, Castle Hill, and Bowdon Watch) is a medieval motte-and-bailey on the boundary of Bowdon and Dunham Massey in the Metropolitan Borough of Trafford, Greater Manchester, England.
+Historically part of Cheshire, it is a scheduled monument.
+The castle stands north of the River Bollin and south of a deep ravine.

 History

-Substantial dating evidence has not been recovered from the site, but the form of the castle as a timber motte-and-bailey would date it to between the Norman Conquest and the 13th century.
-The lack of documentary evidence relating to the castle may be attributed to the short term nature of the timber construction; motte-and-baileys were quick to establish and would not necessarily have been used for long periods.
-A coin found on the site dating to the reign of Henry II, 1154 to 1189, may indicate that the castle was built during this period.
-The castle most likely belonged to Hamo de Mascy who was involved with the rebellion against Henry II in 1173.
-The castle had fallen out of use by the 13th century.
+Substantial dating evidence has not been recovered from the site, but the form of the castle as a timber motte-and-bailey suggests a date between the Norman Conquest and the 13th century.
+The lack of documentary evidence relating to the castle may be attributed to the short-term nature of timber construction; motte-and-baileys were quick to establish and were not necessarily used for long periods.
+A coin found on the site, dating to the reign of Henry II (1154 to 1189), may indicate that the castle was built during this period.
+The castle most likely belonged to Hamo de Mascy, who was involved in the rebellion against Henry II in 1173.
+It had fallen out of use by the 13th century.

 Later history and investigation

 In the 19th century, W. T. Pownall found a penny from the reign of Henry II at the castle.

 In 1976 the North Cheshire Archaeology Group carried out excavations at the castle under the direction of Barry Johnson.
-The aims of the dig were to find dating evidence for the castle's foundation, and to establish whether it was a motte-and-bailey.
-While no dating evidence was recovered from the four trenches that were opened, hearths and potholes were discovered on top of the motte.
+The aims of the dig were to find dating evidence for the castle's foundation and to establish whether it was a motte-and-bailey.
+Although no dating evidence was recovered from the four trenches that were opened, hearths and potholes were discovered on top of the motte.

 The castle was designated a scheduled monument in 1978.
-As the only scheduled monument in Trafford it is arguably the most important archaeological site in the borough.
-Volunteers from South Trafford Archaeological Group (STAG) and students from the University of Manchester carried out a measured survey of the castle's earthworks in 1997.
+As the only scheduled monument in Trafford, it is arguably the most important archaeological site in the borough.
+Volunteers from South Trafford Archaeological Group (STAG) and students from the University of Manchester carried out a measured survey of the earthworks in 1997.
 STAG also conducted a geophysical survey in 2005 and established the position of the bailey's eastern ditch.